Cap City Fine Diner (Columbus, OH)

-The coffee, however, wasn’t the greatest.
+The coffee at the Cap City Fine Diner, however, wasn’t the greatest.
 It wasn’t as hot as I hoped (lukewarm coffee isn’t good) and there were grounds in a couple of the refills.
 It wasn’t the worst but having grounds in the coffee is a turnoff.
 (Sorry, no photo)

 We ordered the smoked salmon spread to split.
 It came with salmon spread (almost like a cream cheese), hard bagel chips, a deviled egg, and pickles.
 The salmon spread had huge chunks of salmon which I appreciated.

-I went a crazy and ordered both a milkshake at the beginning of the meal and my husband and I split the carrot cake.
+At the Cap City Fine Diner, I went crazy and ordered both a milkshake at the beginning of the meal and my husband and I split the carrot cake.

 The milkshake was good.
 It was thick, and she brought the extra in a mug to continue to refill.
 It had a banana, caramel and vanilla ice cream.